 For a complete list of course requirements for a Theatre major, visit the course catalog.

-The UTC Department of Theatre and Speech recommends that students familiarize themselves with our Handbook.
+The UTC Division of Theatre and Speech recommends that students familiarize themselves with our Handbook.
 To view the Handbook in PDF file format, click here.

-The UTC Department of Theatre and Speech recommends each student read a wide range of plays.
+The UTC Division of Theatre and Speech recommends each student read a wide range of plays.
 To view the reading list, click here.